MicrosoftDocs/azure-docs/articles/active-directory/hybrid/migrate-from-federation-to-cloud-authentication.md

 - **For macOS and iOS devices**, we recommend using SSO via the [Microsoft Enterprise SSO plug-in for Apple devices](../develop/apple-sso-plugin.md).
 This feature requires that your Apple devices are managed by an MDM.
 If you use Intune as your MDM then follow the [Microsoft Enterprise SSO plug-in for Apple Intune deployment guide](/mem/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos).
 If you use another MDM then follow the [Jamf Pro / generic MDM deployment guide](/mem/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos-with-jamf-pro).

 - **For Windows 7 and 8.1 devices**, we recommend using [seamless SSO](how-to-connect-sso.md) with domain-joined to register the computer in Azure AD.
 You don't have to sync these accounts like you do for Windows 10 devices.
-However, you must complete this [pre-work for seamless SSO using PowerShell](how-to-connect-staged-rollout.md#pre-work-for-seamless-sso).
+However, you must complete this [prework for seamless SSO using PowerShell](how-to-connect-staged-rollout.md#pre-work-for-seamless-sso).

-### Pre-work for PHS and PTA
+### Prework for PHS and PTA

-Depending on the choice of sign-in method, complete the [pre-work for PHS](how-to-connect-staged-rollout.md#pre-work-for-password-hash-sync) or [for PTA](how-to-connect-staged-rollout.md#pre-work-for-pass-through-authentication).
+Depending on the choice of sign-in method, complete the [prework for PHS](how-to-connect-staged-rollout.md#pre-work-for-password-hash-sync) or [for PTA](how-to-connect-staged-rollout.md#pre-work-for-pass-through-authentication).

 ## Implement your solution